cosmos/ibc/spec/ics-4-channel-and-packet-semantics/README.md

 }
 ```

-### Cleaning up state
+#### Cleaning up state

-`cleanupPacket` can be called by a module to remove a received packet commitment from storage.
+`cleanupPacket` is called by a module to remove a received packet commitment from storage.
 The receiving end must have already processed the packet (whether regularly or past timeout).

 ```typescript
 function cleanupPacket(packet: Packet, proof: CommitmentProof, nextSequenceRecv: uint64) {